 17. UNDERLINES that research and innovation are important drivers in achieving the goals of the Strategy.
 CALLS for stronger cooperation on research and innovation planning and activities to boost, inter alia, the use of sustainably produced wood and other forest products in the circular bio-economy, as well as the contribution of forests to climate change mitigation and to adaptation and biodiversity objectives.
 WELCOMES the establishment of the Research and Innovation partnership on forestry, while ensuring that the partnerships work is carried out in coherence with the work of existing international organisations, such as the European Forest Institute and the European Forest-based Sector Technology Platform.

 18. AGREES to the need for an inclusive approach and good coordination between EU forest relevant advisory bodies and UNDERLINES that the composition of any new or merged EU advisory committee or body should respect the national decision on participants of delegations.]
-PROPOSES that the Standing Forestry Committee (SFC) remains the main forum for Member States’ representatives and the Commission, to discuss and express views on forest-related topics at EU level and to continue to play a key role in the implementation of the EU Forest Strategy.
+PROPOSES that the Standing Forestry Committee (SFC) remains the main forum for Member States’ representatives and the Commission, to discuss and advise on forest-related topics at EU level and to continue to play a key role in the implementation of the EU Forest Strategy.
 ENCOURAGES full involvement of the relevant stakeholders, especially forest owners and managers, in the consultations preparing the implementation and in the Strategy implementation itself of the Strategy.
-CALLS for a constructive dialogue and collaborative work between the Commission, Member States, and the relevant stakeholders and the civil society.
+CALLS for a constructive dialogue and collaborative work between the Commission, Member States, and the relevant stakeholders as well as the civil society.

-19. INVITES the Commission to develop together with the Standing Forestry Committee an Annual Work Plan with concrete work streams, including forest resilience and climate change effects resilience, circular bio-economy and forest biodiversity and ecosystem services, while also ensuring inputs from other Commission relevant /forest-related groups.
+19. INVITES the Commission to develop together with the Member States at the Standing Forestry Committee an Annual Work Plan with concrete work streams, including forest resilience and climate change effects resilience, circular bio-economy and forest biodiversity and ecosystem services, while also ensuring inputs from other Commission relevant /forest-related groups.

 20. URGES that the added value to already existing voluntary certification schemes for SFM should be a precondition for any consideration of introducing new certification schemes.
 EXPRESSES doubts on the need for EMPHASIZES the importance to clarify the need for new EU “closer-to-nature” certification schemes and their demonstrable added value.
 UNDERLINES that this may cause additional administrative burden and costs, potential confusion to consumers and overlaps with existing forest certifications schemes.